Hiroshi Tanahashi started 2019 back at the top of the mountain

 As for Okada, he would be opposite the emergent Switchblade Jay White.
 Making his return from excursion in November 2017, White was ultimately defeated in his first match back by Tanahashi for the IWGP Intercontinental Championship at Wrestle Kingdom 12.
 Yet his potential attracted a lot of suitors, including Kenny Omega and BULLET CLUB, whom he turned down to join CHAOS.

-One year after himself coming up short against Okada for the IWGP Heavyweight Championship, Tetsuya Naito found himself competing for the IWGP Intercontinental gold- by Destino if not be design.
+One year after himself coming up short against Okada for the IWGP Heavyweight Championship, Tetsuya Naito found himself competing for the IWGP Intercontinental gold- by Destino if not by design.
 Naito’s reigns with the Intercontinental Championship had been marked with disdain for the white and gold belt, a disdain that had seen him destroy the title beyond recognition before Tanahashi restored the title in the summer of 2017.
 Yet as that belt found its way back to its fated holder, Chris Jericho would see to it that El Ingobernable’s reign was brief.

 Jericho’s violent victory over Naito at Dominion in 2018 was a dominant statement of intent, but one that Naito took relatively in his stride.
 Indeed, Naito would taunt the new champion for weeks with video messages before a violent press conference attack led to their championship rematch being designated a no DQ war.
 The match started as the two men intended to go on, Naito jumping Jericho before the bell and delivering a piledriver on the entrance ramp, while the champion responded with a DDT to make a neat round Naito head shaped hole on the timekeeper’s table.
 Yet Naito’s Destino would see him be the IC Champion at the end of the night, eventually leading to a declaration that saw a massive shift in NJPW.